 - Reconvened KPAC in order to advance the national platform of KLH and advocate on behalf of Kanaka Maoli.
 KPAC held 5 meetings from December, 2015 – March 2016 and asserted the rights of Kanaka Maoli to the crown and government lands of the Hawaiian Kingdom in submitted testimonies.

 - Voiced concerns on behalf of Kanaka Maoli KLH citizenry.
 KPAC submitted 18 written testimonies on 13 Bills 70% of the Bills were regarding the disposition of Hawaiian Kingdom crown and government lands and their revenue.

 - Educate Kanaka Maoli and the general public on legislation that impacts Kanaka Maoli and the voting record of elected officials.
-Printed and distributed 7,000 Koho Pono Legislative Report Card Brochures to Hawaiian Home Land communities and the general public across the Hawaiian archipelago.
+Printed and distributed 7,000 2016 Koho Pono Legislative Report Card Legislative Report Card Brochures to Hawaiian Home Land communities and the general public across the Hawaiian archipelago.

 2017 Legislative Goals: